 Then, use the cPanel and click, “wp-content” as the above examples and delete the file “Upload” and upload another one as this example.

 If you can’t upload the entire folder, you can upload the individual sub-folder that are the “months”, one by one, and make them in the exact order as the old folder, the same years and the same months.

-Or, change the browser for better verification.
+Or, change the browse for better verification.
 If it’s not the case, and you still see broken images, see the below case where the issue was caused by the file permissions.

 2. Change the file permissions

 Some hosting servers can be configured with strict settings by default.
 If you get permissions errors in your images, and similar cases, then, all you have to do is to change the permissions, by selecting a file, or all of them, and then click on “Change Permissions”.

 A small pop-up window will be shown, and you need to check the boxes to make them “755” or “777” if that doesn’t work.

 When you finish with the files that cause the problem, come back to your blog, and delete the cache if you’re using a caching plugin, and also, visit your posts to see if all is working properly.